freenandes/topo-da-mente/content/note/maturity-model-for-design-systems.md

 ## 4. Evolving a healthy product

-**Educate**
+#### Educate

 - Explain how a it can impact the development of a new initiative from inception and formalization.
 - Showcase the wins of using it internally.

-**Engage**
+#### Engage

 - Continuously interacting with adopters to sense if the current needs are met or if new ones arise.
 - Have the design system in the leadership conversion when new ideas are forming to drive the organization forward.

-**Evolve**
+#### Evolve

 - Ensure the system is still relevant to build new and better products.
 - Regularly incorporate new tooling and ways of doing ingrained into the processes.

 ## System stability

-Some of the core principles, or “stabilizers” as the advocate says, that a design system should seek out to get.
+Some of the core principles, or “stabilizers” as Ben names it, that a design system should seek out to get.
 Not only to achieve a certain stability and actually be supported, but to continue existing and impacting products positively.

 ![](../attachment/vsc-paste/maturity-model-for-design-systems-240403150128.png)